Multiprocessing for Multicore Systems

 python MonteCarloPiMC.py 100000000

-You can view this script in a text editor on Rivanna.
+You can view this script in a text editor on an HPC frontend.
 If you are connected through a FastX Mate session, go to the menu Applications -> Accessories –> Pluma Text Editor.

 The #SBATCH directives define the compute resources (-N, --cpus-per-task, -p), compute wall time (-t), and the allocation (-A) to be used. -N 1 specifies that the job runs on a single node.
 With --cpus-per-task we request the number of cpu cores for the job.
 By increasing the number for --cpus-per-task we can take advantage of multiple cpu cores and set up a bigger pool of workers.
 Ideally we want to match the worker pool size with the number of cpu cores.